 If you are going through a divorce in Virginia and you have a child with your spouse, you should retain experienced legal representation as soon as possible.
 There is much at stake in a divorce, and you need to ensure your rights are fully protected.
 When determining child custody matters, the court will look at what is in the child’s best interests.

-- The gender and age of the child
+- The age of the child

 - Cultural and/or religious considerations

-- Adjustments to the school and community
+- Adjustments to school and community

 - The physical and mental health of both parents

 - The wishes of the child (if the child is deemed old enough to express a preference)

 - Whether either parent has a history of domestic violence or drug and alcohol abuse

 Call Foster McCollam Wright, PLLC today at (703) 420-7011 or contact us online to schedule a consultation with our child custody lawyers in Manassas.

 What Makes a Parent Unfit for Custody?

 Custody disputes can be very challenging.
 When the court makes a decision on the best interests of the child, a parent may be deemed unfit to carry out their role as caretaker.
 This alone would inhibit the parent from being awarded custody, and perhaps limit visitation.
 What exactly qualifies for being "unfit"?
 Here are some factors: